-Macro flower photography, when done correctly, can be incredibly eye-catching.
-In this live show, Karl demonstrates how to create fine-art flower photography and how you can achieve stunning results using studio lights or speedlites.
+Macro flower photography, when done correctly, can be very eye-catching.
+In this live show, Karl demonstrates how to create fine-art flower photography and how you can achieve stunning results using studio lights or speedlights.

 Creating two different images (including a burning rose!), Karl demonstrates several different lighting setups and techniques, including how to combine multiple flashes during a long exposure.

 In the first demonstration, you’ll learn how to create rim lighting, control flare and enhance shape and form.
 Karl also demonstrates how to create a ‘halo’ effect by changing the focus of the shot during the exposure.
 Additionally, you’ll see how a speedlight can be modified to create a similar effect to picolites.

 The second shot demonstrates the inverse square law and how we can use this principle to change the mood of an image as Karl used a simple one-light setup to capture a lovely moody shot of a white rose on a dark background.
 For this setup, you’ll see how using mirrors can add additional light, and how to easily control light on the background without changing your lights.